Collaborative Research Award Recipients

-The Collaborative Scholarly, Research and Creative (SRC) Award is a university-wide, annual award presented to a researcher or researchers who have demonstrated excellence in an SRC project or projects undertaken with a multi-disciplinary or multi-institutional team(s).
-This recognition will be awarded to a researcher who has demonstrated excellence in creating and maintaining SRC collaborations with industry, universities, hospitals or professional societies to facilitate research which effect positive change in their respective field(s).
+The Collaborative Scholarly Research and Creative (SRC) Award is a university-wide, annual award presented to a researcher who has demonstrated excellence in an SRC project or projects undertaken with a multidisciplinary or multi-institutional team(s).
+This recognition will be awarded to a researcher who has demonstrated excellence in their SRC collaboration(s) with industry, universities, hospitals or professional societies to facilitate research leading to positive change and impact, as defined in their respective field.

 Award recipient(s) will receive a certificate of recognition and a monetary award of $2,000 as a one-time payment (subject to applicable deductions).